How to Make Dried Pineapple Flowers

 Instructions

-• Bake for 1 hour and 15 minutes, then flip each slice over and bake for another 1 hour and 15 minutes.
-The slices should be dry and lightly golden with curled edges.
-Make sure you check on them so they don't burn.
+• Bake for 1 hour and 15 minutes.
+Flip each slice over and bake for another 1 hour and 15 minutes, until the slices are dry and lightly golden with curling edges.
+Watch them closely near the end so they don't burn.

 Nutrition